 Firstly there is a big difference between nerves and anxiety.
 Nerves are a natural part of a musician`s life.
-As performers we care very much and want to do our best, and part of playing well is to be nervous.
+As performers, we care very much and want to do our best, and part of playing well is to be nervous.
 Anxiety is more complex and tricky.
 Anxiety equals worry and uncertainty.
 Take away the uncertainty and there is less place for anxiety.

-As a teacher I do have students who wish to discuss nerves, but interestingly I find that once technical foundations are established and musical knowledge and ideas activated, there is less talk of nerves.
+As a teacher, I do have students who wish to discuss nerves, but interestingly I find that once technical foundations are established and musical knowledge and ideas activated, there is less talk of nerves.
 Having no 'grey' area of how you achieve your best, but clarity of thought enables you to channel those nerves into positives and ultimately allows yourself to become free and at one with the music.
 The mind can play tricks on you, fear of perhaps failing and messing up; but it's training the mind to focus.

-I often discuss preparation tactics with my students; making sure they have practised intelligently, implementing formulas and with clear musical intent.
+I often discuss preparation tactics with my students; making sure they have practiced intelligently, implementing formulas and with clear musical intent.
 Feeling in control, knowing you have prepared well, can only be a positive mantra for a successful concert.

 I remember when I gave my BBC Proms concerto debut at the Royal Albert Hall in London which seats around 6,500 people and was going out `Live` on BBC Radio 3.
 I made time to go and play in the hall early one morning to give myself a taste of what it would feel like to fill such a huge space with sound.
-How one draws the bow across the string in such a huge hall as this, is completely different from a practise room scenario.
+How one draws the bow across the string in such a huge hall as this, is completely different from a practice room scenario.
 Hearing the sound drifting away into this vast area, was invaluable for me before such an important concert.
-Also the experience of travelling down through the dark narrow corridor before walking on to this magnificent stage, the history present from years of other musicians, conductors and orchestras who had walked the same path, who perhaps would of had the same anticipation and nerves, was both humbling and inspiring.
+Also, the experience of traveling down through the dark narrow corridor before walking on to this magnificent stage, the history present from years of other musicians, conductors, and orchestras who had walked the same path, who perhaps would have had the same anticipation and nerves, was both humbling and inspiring.

-For me, to practise well and prepare myself both mentally and physically enables me to enjoy the important aspects of the performance.
-When I'm nervous I will go into a zone of thinking about what I want to say musically and try not to get tied up with technical thoughts as this would of been covered in my practice.
+For me, to practice well and prepare myself both mentally and physically enables me to enjoy the important aspects of the performance.
+When I'm nervous I will go into a zone of thinking about what I want to say musically and try not to get tied up with technical thoughts as this would have been covered in my practice.
 Even down to what you eat and how much you exercise can make a difference to how you feel.
-I always have a fixed routine on the day of a performance, musicians love routine and I have the same one (if it would make a difference if I didn't follow the routine who knows!) but my performance day always allows time for a sleep, my preferred meal before a concert is a honey sandwich and a banana and lastly I always try to jog on the spot for about 5-6 minutes about half an hour before walking on stage as this will raise your heart rate and improve circulation which helps warm the fingers and increase oxygen to the brain.
+I always have a fixed routine on the day of a performance, musicians love routine and I have the same one (if it would make a difference if I didn't follow the routine who knows!) but my performance day always allows time for sleep, my preferred meal before a concert is a honey sandwich and a banana and lastly I always try to jog on the spot for about 5-6 minutes about half an hour before walking on stage as this will raise your heart rate and improve circulation which helps warm the fingers and increase oxygen to the brain.

 Ultimately it's about emotionally feeling something and sharing this with your listeners.

-Do you have a burning question for one of the Pros?
+Do you have a burning question for one of the pros?
 Simply email: [email protected]